ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

+#### Why This ESC?
-Its current handling **30A continuous** and **50A burst** greatly exceeds our motor’s maximum draw of ~10A.
+Its current handling 30A continuous and 50A burst greatly exceeds our motor’s maximum draw of ~10A.
-The ESC features a strong, **switchable 5V/6.5V 2.5A BEC**, allowing servos to be powered directly without an external BEC, saving both weight and internal chassis space.
+The ESC features a strong, switchable 5V/6.5V 2.5A BEC, allowing servos to be powered directly without an external BEC, saving both weight and internal chassis space.
-At just **3.7g**, the ESC is extremely lightweight, blending well into the chassis.
+At just 3.7g, the ESC is extremely lightweight, blending well into the chassis.

 ### Battery